Venmo is one of the most popular peer-to-peer mobile payment services in the United States.

-While Canadians don’t have access to Venmo, we have several payment options that are just as convenient and safe.
+While Canadians can’t use the Venmo app, we have several payment options that are just as convenient and safe.

-My top three choices are Wealthsimple Cash, KOHO, and Interac.
+My top four choices are KOHO, Wise, Wealthsimple Cash, and Interac.

 Wealthsimple Cash is a free peer-to-peer payment app owned by Canada’s largest online wealth management company (Wealthsimple).

 Instant Transfers: Send cash and split bills between friends in seconds.
 You can connect to anyone in your contact list who has the Wealthsimple Cash app.

 Zero Fees: There are no fees for sending and receiving money, and you don’t pay to deposit or withdraw funds.

 Wealthsimple Cash Card: Already in beta, the cash card can be used to pay for purchases and works like a prepaid card.